rootwork/salsa-clave/README.md

 "donation_amount--50".
 You can then easily target them with CSS rules or further jQuery manipulation.

+Additional features in core you can enable:

+* Remove forced clearing (empty &lt;div&gt; elements and &lt;br&gt; tags)

+* Set a default country for all country fields

+* Change corresponding address labels based on the country selected -- e.g. when "United States" is selected, "State" and "Zip code" are labels; when other countries are selected, these are changed to "Province" and "Postal code".

 ### Donations

 * Move the donation amount fields above the other fields, an emerging best